ljz0/ljz0.github.io/index.md

-<span style="font-size:20px;">I recently received my PhD in Econometrics and Statistics from the University of Chicago Booth School of Business, where I was mentored by [Azeem Shaikh](https://home.uchicago.edu/~amshaikh/) and [Christian Hansen](https://voices.uchicago.edu/christianhansen/) from 2020 to 2024.
+<span style="font-size:20px;">I recently received my PhD in Econometrics and Statistics from the University of Chicago Booth School of Business, where I was mentored by [Azeem Shaikh](https://home.uchicago.edu/~amshaikh/) and [Christian Hansen](https://voices.uchicago.edu/christianhansen/) between 2020 and 2024.
+In Autumn 2024, I joined Amazon as a Postdoctoral Scientist, collaborating with [Eric Tchetgen Tchetgen](https://statistics.wharton.upenn.edu/profile/ett/) on challenging causal inference and machine learning problems inspired by real-world applications.
 My primary research interests are in causal inference, including the design and analysis of experiments and observational studies.</span>

-<span style="font-size:20px;">Starting in Autumn 2024, I joined Amazon as a Postdoctoral Scientist, collaborating with [Eric Tchetgen Tchetgen](https://statistics.wharton.upenn.edu/profile/ett/) on challenging causal inference and machine learning problems inspired by real-world applications.</span>

 <img src="photo.JPG" width="250" />

 <span style="font-size:20px;">